ClockWise89/portfolio-homepage/content/portfolio/cybm.md

 weight = 0
 +++

-CYBM is a company that I've founded together with five other people where I carry the role as one of two app developers. we also have a designer, backend developer, and two sale managers who also act as product owners and project managers.
+CYBM is a company that co-founded together with five other people where I carried the role as one of two frontend developers.
 <!--more-->

-At CYBM we are currently working with an app, or service, where the user can watch, join, or create exercise challenges and share them with friends - and the world.
-We call this project OneWin and it's already launched on app store with a web based version for android users.
-It's still a work in progress where the siix of us at CYBM put in ours when we find the time.
+At CYBM we were working on an app, or service, where the user could watch, join, or create exercise challenges and share them with friends - and the world.
+We called this project OneWin and launched an app on both App Store and Google Play.
+Unfortunately the project did not acquire the traction needed to sustain its costs and after over two years of development we decided to close the project down.
+The app was removed from respective platforms.
+At this point I decided to leave the company due to personal reasons, but CYBM is still very much alive with other projects.